RED WINE GRAPES

 Vranac is a black variety of grapes, native to Serbia, Montenegro, BiH and Macedonia.

 Vranac’s name can be translated as ‘strong black’.

 It produces dense and deeply-colored red wines with flavors and aromas which range from sour cherry, blackberry and blackcurrant to chocolate, mint and vanilla.

 Berries are large and thin-skinned.
 Vranac is vigorous and high-yielding.
 This variety is sensitive to frost and botrytis.

 Ripeness: mid-September – early October

 Prokupac is a red wine grape variety indigenous to Serbia and Macedonia.

-Prokupac rosé wines are generally a deep ruby in color, much darker than traditional pink or blush rosés.
+Prokupac rosé wines have deep ruby color, much darker than traditional pink or blush rosés.

-These wines have aromas of strawberries and rose petals.
-The red wines are also deep ruby in color and tend to show red fruit flavors like cherry.
+Prokupac rose wines have aromas of rose petals and strawberries.
+The red wines of Prokupac have also deep ruby color and they tend to show red fruit flavors.